NoxObscuro/Interactive-Document-Tagging/README.md

   -L, --lemmatization   Should lemmatization be applied before the creation of the
                         topic representation.
 Default: False
 ```
-Once the docker image is built, and you have finished customizing the `docker-compose-preprocessing.yml`,
+Once the docker image is built, and you have customized the command for the preprocessing
+in the `docker-compose-preprocessing.yml`, create an import, export and database directory
-run the following command to start preprocessing.
+inside the application directory and run the following command to start preprocessing.
 ```
 # docker compose -f <path/to/repository>/application/docker-compose-preprocessing.yml up
 ```